 An ACP (Allergen Control Program) is, however, in place.

-Why are some chocolates labelled SUCROSE-FREE and some labelled SUGAR-FREE?
+Why are some products labelled SUGARFREE and some are labelled as having NO ADDED SUGAR?

 Help!
 My chocolate looks old and grey!